magnetrwn/NetHang/README.md

 + **Download the Wheel**: Grab the pre-built wheel file (`NetHang-<version>-py3-none-any.whl`) from the latest release.
 + **Manual Installation**: Run `make install` from the command line to install the application yourself.

+## Requirements

+To use NetHang and generate the installation wheel, you need to have the following requirements installed:

++ `build`
++ `setuptools`

+If you download the pre-built wheel, **you don't need to install** these setup libraries.

+Additionally, the following requirements are set for developing NetHang, specifically for linting, formatting, and testing the package before merging pull requests:

++ Requirements are explicitly stated in the [requirements.txt](requirements.txt) file.
++ The project uses Trunk Check (VSCode extension) for consistent code checking across multiple developer platforms.

 ## Usage

 Once installed, follow these steps to start the server: